Heavy Equipment Guide Logo

 Successful integration of battery-powered equipment requires updated safety procedures and operator training

 You're familiar with the sounds of a construction site.
 They usually include the roar of machine engines, exhaust fumes, and crews shouting to be heard.
 But what if one day the construction site was noise – and exhaust – free?
-It may sound too good to be true, but soon most equipment, from your dozers to dumpsters and compact excavators, could be battery-powered.
+It may sound too good to be true, but soon most equipment, from your dozers to dumpsters and compact excavators, will be battery-powered.

-We love when customers start inquiring about battery-powered machines.
 More rental providers are investing in the latest electric equipment, which means customers have a chance to try before they buy – enjoying all the benefits of electric without the commitment.
 But adding electric equipment to your fleet doesn't replace the need to follow standard operating procedures, and it doesn't mean your workers are immune from injuries, or worse.
 Ensuring your employees have proper training on how to operate and maintain electric equipment is still the number one priority.
 Here are a few other considerations before you take the plunge into the world of electric equipment.

 Understand how you will use the equipment